Important Bankruptcy Case in the Supreme Court

-The U.S. Supreme Court is scheduled to hear arguments on a case that experts say could have far-reaching implications.
+The U.S. Supreme Court is scheduled to hear arguments on a bankruptcy case that experts say could have far-reaching implications.

 In the case of Czyzewski v.
 Jevic Holding Corporation, the court will determine how much power bankruptcy courts have to deviate from the priority rules established in the federal bankruptcy laws.
 Jevic Transportation Company was a New Jersey trucking firm that filed for bankruptcy protection in 2008.
 Employees of the company, including 1,785 drivers, say the bankruptcy was the direct result of fraud that was perpetrated as part of a leveraged buyout of the company in 2006.
 The employees sued for back wages under a federal law that mandates a 60 day notice when a company engages in mass layoffs.